Fernando Martín (basketball): National team career

 Martín also played for the senior Spanish national team, and he was a prominent player in the Spanish team that won the silver medal at the 1984 Los Angeles Summer Olympic Games.
 Martín also represented his country at the 1981 EuroBasket, the 1983 EuroBasket, where he won a silver medal, and the 1985 EuroBasket, where he was selected to the All-Tournament Team.

 Death

 Martín died in a car accident in the M-30 motorway in Madrid, after crashing his car.
 His death caused an enormous shock in Spanish basketball.

 Personal life

 His son, Jan Martín, made a start in the top-tier level Spanish pro league, the ACB, with Estudiantes, in the 2002–03 season, and he also played with the Spanish national junior teams.
-His nephew, Dominick Martín, played college basketball at Yale University, and also played professionally in Spain.
+His nephew, Dominick Martín, played college basketball for the Yale Bulldogs, and also played professionally in Spain.
 His brother, Antonio Martín Espina, was also a professional basketball player.

 For his first dunk in the 2009 NBA All-Star Slam Dunk Contest, Portland Trail Blazers' player Rudy Fernández, wore a #10 Martín Blazers jersey, in his honor.